wangjunxiao/SDNDashboard/README.md

 >![overview](overview.PNG)
 >

 The sdnbox is a heterogeneous openflow network management platform, developed by vnetlab team in dlut.
-You can manipulate already existing underlying openflow network here, just need to be interface compatible with sdnbox.
-The sdnbox works fine with common openflow northbound interface.
-You can use floodlight, ryu as underlying network operational system.
+You can manipulate any in-ready openflow network on the platform, just make sure the network's control plane API be compatible with sdnbox.
+The sdnbox so far works fine with common openflow API, su floodlight, ryu as underlying network operational system.

 # Features